 You can easily spend multiple days at Yellowstone National Park, camping and hiking.
+If you’re planning a trip to Yellowstone, make sure you give yourself a few days.
 But if you only have a limited amount of time, a Yellowstone day trip is also possible.

 Since we were only passing through the area, we opted to spend only a day at the park.
 For our Yellowstone day trip, we followed the main loop around the park, starting from the West Yellowstone Entrance, essentially circumnavigating the caldera.
 We were able to see many of the sights of Yellowstone taking this route.